Policies

 - Re-establish 7-day operation at all Household Waste and Recycling Centres and use technology to scrap the requirement to pre-book vans and trailers

-- Reverse the plans of both Labour and Conservatives to remove 400 litter bins and frequency of emptying and also introduce 50 new litter bin locations to be identified and bins installed;
+- Now we have helped halt Labour plans to remove 400 litter bins, instead introduce a further 50 new litter bin locations to be identified and bins installed

 - Purchase additional Mobile CCTV systems to be deployed at fly tip hotspots across the Borough after early results from the trial showed fly tip incidents down by 43% and number of fly tippers caught up 70%